 - Smarter Sales Analytics: Business intelligence for data analysis and predictive analytics make it possible for retailers to optimize nearly every aspect of the business.
 From supply chain to merchandising to marketing, identifying tastes, preferences, and trends with the help of ERP’s intuitive dashboards and reports, have become the only key to maximise selling and building a solid brand image.
 Retailers who adopt rigorous data analytics and omnichannel engagement for the market study, certainly have a distinct competitive advantage over their counterparts.

-The ERP deployment in the apparel industry is gaining popularity as organizations recognize the value of accurate, unified controls and streamlined operations.
+The ERP system deployment in the apparel industry is gaining popularity as organizations recognize the value of accurate, unified controls and streamlined operations.
 ERP also enables businesses to remain competitive in a digital economy, whereas primitive ways of running a business and manual operations on the spreadsheets simply lacked the speed, efficiency, and precision to keep pace.
 Becoming data-driven is the key to growth and staying ahead of the competition.
 Hope this article helps you decide that what your retail apparel business needs first, an ERP or a virtual dressing room?